Stephen J. Murphy

-In Queens county, Mr. Murphy recently convinced a jury to return a verdict of $5,585,000 for an undocumented worker that sustained back and wrist injuries in a construction accident.
+In Queens County, Mr. Murphy recently convinced a jury to return a verdict of $5,585,000 for an undocumented worker who sustained back and wrist injuries in a construction accident.
 He also convinced a large insurance company to pay $4,600,000 out of $5,000,000 in insurance coverage for an injured Rigger who sustained neck and back injuries.
-Mr. Murphy also secured $3,925,000 for an injured worker that tried to help a truck driver that was stuck at a railroad crossing.
+Mr. Murphy also secured $3,925,000 for an injured worker that tried to help a truck driver who was stuck at a railroad crossing.
 The truck was struck by a locomotive while the plaintiff was trying to assist the truck driver, resulting in serious orthopedic injuries to the plaintiff.
 This result was also listed by the ‘National Law Journal' as one of the Top 50 Settlements in the United States in 2013..

 In July 2003, Mr. Murphy traveled to Sarajevo on behalf of the United States Justice Department to assist in the implementation of a new justice system in post-war Bosnia & Herzegovina.
 While there, Mr. Murphy, and two Federal District Court judges from California, were responsible for trial advocacy training for the newly appointed attorneys and judges in the region.